-Scattering ashes has become more popular in recent years in Czechia, where you can hold what is called a “farewell ceremony” in a cemetery or spread the ashes in the countryside.
+Scattering ashes has become more popular in recent years in the Czech Republic (80%-20% proportion of cremation vs burial), where you can hold what is called a “farewell ceremony” in a cemetery or spread the ashes in the countryside.
 You cannot, however, scatter ashes into a body of water, as the ashes are considered to contaminate the water.

 In France, the laws on scattering ashes are not as lax as in Switzerland, but you still have some options for nontraditional funeral arrangements or cremation.
 Many crematoriums and cemeteries provide adjoining gardens where you may spread the ashes of your loved one, or place a urn for human ashes.
 Ashes can also be scattered into bodies of water or anywhere in nature except for public parks and roads.

 Here are some more details you should know about cremation in France:

 - The law in France dictates that a maximum of 6 days is allowed before cremation takes place and the minimum of 24 hours.
 This is from the date of death (not including Sundays and Bank Holidays)

 - The Departmental Prefecture in the commune where the death occurred or where the cremation is to take place may grant a deferral time period in exceptional circumstances

 - Authorisation of a cremation is given by the mayor in the commune where the death occurred.

 - Although spreading ashes is permitted, keeping the ashes of your loved one in your home is strictly forbidden and punishable with a steep fine.

 - Important to know that when booking a funeral service in the crematorium that the time given is normally not the start time but the committal time only.

 Cremation urn for ashes "Guardian" - buy now